-1. Salary matrices (AT-1, AT-2, AT-3, A-2, A-3, TAN, and the CSC) including longevity indices, are subject to review annually.
+1. Salary matrices (A-1, A-2, A-3, TAN, CSC and BMS) including longevity indices, are subject to review annually.

-Refer to Appendix A-Salary Matrices on pages 93-99
+Refer to Appendix A-Salary Matrices

-- 2. Credit on the salary matrix within job classifications shall be given for all years of qualified indistrict experience, and starting the 2021-2022 school year, all years of qualified out-of-district experience in a licensed educational role shall be credited. - 3.
-For educators on the AT-1, AT-2, and AT-3 Salary Matrices, one year of qualified experience is designated as at least five hundred seventy (570) hours of verifiable experience in full-time instruction in public schools, Grades PK-12 as a licensed instructor.
+- 2. Credit on the salary matrix within job classifications shall be given for all years of qualified indistrict experience, and all years of qualified out-of-district experience in a licensed educational role shall be credited. - 3.
+For educators on the A Salary Matrices, one year of qualified experience is designated as at least five hundred seventy (570) hours of verifiable experience in full-time instruction in public schools, Grades PK-12 as a licensed instructor.
 Teachers also will be granted credit for qualified experience as a principal, an assistant principal, or head of school if that position(s) required an administrative license.
 Responsibility for verification of prior experience and for instigating appeals to the Department of Human Resources rests solely with the educator. - a.
-Prior experience at state universities and colleges and private schools accredited by a recognized authority and where a bachelor's degree is required, but a teaching license is not required, credit for prior experience is as follows: - 1.)
+Prior experience at state universities and colleges and private schools accredited by a recognized authority and where a bachelor's degree is required, but a teaching license is not required, credit for prior experience is as follows:

+- 1.)
 Private school Grades K-12 requires at least five hundred seventy (570) hours of verifiable experience in full-time instruction to obtain one year of qualified experience. - 2.)
-State university and college teaching experience requires a total of five hundred seventy (570) hours of verifiable experience in full or part-time instruction and may be totaled over multiple years in order to equal one year of qualified experience. - b.
-Educators also will be granted credit for qualified experience as a principal, an assistant principal, or head of schools if that position(s) required an administrative license.
-Responsibility for verification of prior experience and for instigating appeals to the Department of Human Resources rests solely with the educator. - 4.
-For community school coordinators seven hundred and eighty-five (785) hours of verified experience in a single school year will count as a year of experience. - 5.
-The District and Federation agree that the opportunity to move to a new educational role and remain in APS benefits both the employer and the employee. - a.
-These rights also apply to educators new to APS with out-of-district experience. - 1.)
-Career Pathway System (CPS) to New Mexico 3-Tiered Teacher Licensure System - a.)
-Essential & Related Service Educators (E&RSE) employees currently on the APS CPS in any of the below role groups who are qualified and interested in moving to the
+State university and college teaching experience requires a total of five hundred seventy (570) hours of verifiable experience in full or part-time instruction and may be totaled over multiple years in order to equal one year of qualified experience. - Educators also will be granted credit for qualified experience as a principal, an assistant principal, or head of schools if that position(s) required an administrative license.
+Responsibility for verification of prior experience and for instigating appeals to the Department of Human Resources rests solely with the educator.